drewhoskins/batch-orchestra/python/README.md

     pipx install poetry

-Clone temporal-batch and pull the latest source.
+Clone batch-orchestra and pull the latest source.

 Then, run the following from the python directory: